 To summarize, there is a basic two-step logic involved in Buckwell Island’s introduction of a currency.
 First, by requiring taxes and similar charges to be paid in bucks, the government ensures that people are willing to accept the currency.
 This step ensures at least some demand for bucks since people need them, at minimum, to pay taxes.
 Second, the currency is issued.
 The government issues bucks by hiring workers, providing pensions, extending loans to businesses and purchasing some of their output.

-It may be noticed that it would be impossible for anyone to pay taxes before the currency had actually been issued.
+It may be noticed that it would be impossible for anyone actually to acquire bucks before the currency had been issued.
 Until government spent on goods and services, or paid pensions, or the public bank lent, there would be no way for anyone to obtain bucks.
-An implication is that government spending and public lending are logically prior to the payment of taxes.
-The government’s spending and lending are not constrained by the amount of taxes paid in the past.
-To the contrary, the capacity of citizens to pay taxes originates from government spending and lending.
-A currency-issuing government, such as Buckwell Island’s government, can always afford to purchase whatever is available for sale in its own currency.
-In other words, if something has a sale price in bucks, the island government can always afford to purchase it, since it is the sole issuer of bucks.
+An implication is that government spending and public lending are logically prior to the occurrence of economic activity denominated in bucks.
+Households and businesses could not make any payment in bucks before the currency had been issued.

 A system of accounting and basic bookkeeping is put in place with the aid of spreadsheets maintained by the public bank.
 Whenever the government decides to spend or lend bucks, the public bank types in the appropriate new numbers in its spreadsheets.
 If the government pays 100 bucks for office stationary, the public bank marks up the account of the stationary supplier by that amount.
 The new deposit will be an asset of the stationary supplier and a liability of government.